mtrienis/jekyll-mermaid-blog/_posts/2015-08-16-python-concepts.markdown

 ## Anonymous (lambda) functions

-The next snippet of code defines a [lambda function](http://www.secnetix.de/olli/Python/lambda_functions.hawk) which is essentially a function that is not bounded to a name (i.e. an anonymous function).
+The next snippet of code defines a [lambda function](http://www.secnetix.de/olli/Python/lambda_functions.hawk) which is essentially a function that is not bounded to a name.
 {% highlight python %}
 >>> print lambda x : i * x
 <function <lambda> at 0x109ae6938>